anthonyolazabal/livepeer-pool/README.md

 ---|---|---
-createdAt | DATETIME DEFAULT CURRENT_TIMESTAMP | Time this row was inserted. transcoder | STRING | Address (ETH) of the transcoder that did the job. value | DECIMAL | Number of pixels in the job. paymentStatus | STRING | Status of the payment (On hold/Paid). txHash | STRING | Transaction hash of the winning ticket redemption on-chain.
+createdAt | DATETIME DEFAULT CURRENT_TIMESTAMP | Time this row was inserted. transcoder | STRING | Address (ETH) of the transcoder that did the job. value | DECIMAL | Amuont of reward. gasFees | DECIMAL | Amuont of gas fees. paymentStatus | STRING | Status of the payment (On hold/Paid). txHash | STRING | Transaction hash of the winning ticket redemption on-chain.